Complaint Handling Procedures

 - The Consumer or Occupier became aware of the issues in the complaint more than 6 years prior to contacting the Telecommunications Industry Ombudsman

 - The Provider is not a Member of the Telecommunications Industry Ombudsman

 - If the Provider is not a Member, but should be, we will take steps to have the Provider become a Member and then refer the complaint.

 - The Consumer or Occupier does not give us sufficient information to register a complaint, such as contact or complaint details

 We can also exercise discretion to register contact as an Enquiry if:

 - We consider that the Consumer does not meet our small business criteria

 - We consider that another forum (such as a court or tribunal) is a more appropriate forum to handle the complaint

-- We believe the consumer is making the complaint for an unacceptable reason
+- We believe the Consumer or Occupier is making the complaint for an unacceptable reason.

 2.3 Information we need to register a complaint